pbenner/pbenner.github.io/paper_sofya.md

 ![Figure 2](data/ixs/paper_fig02.png)

-::Figure 2:: : raining and validation loss as a function of epoch during estimation of model parameters
+**Figure 2**: raining and validation loss as a function of epoch during estimation of model parameters

-#### Figure 3 {#fig3}
+#### &nbsp; {#fig3}

 ![Figure 3](data/ixs/paper_fig03.png)

-Prediction accuracy of radii.
-  : (a) Distributions of predicted and groundtruth radii (b) Distribution of differences between predicted and true radii.
+**Figure 3**: Prediction accuracy of radii. (a) Distributions of predicted and groundtruth radii (b) Distribution of differences between predicted and true radii.
 The mean absolute error (mae) is shown as table within the figure

 Uncertainty quantification
 --------------------------

-#### Figure 4 {#fig4}
+#### &nbsp; {#fig4}

 ![Figure 4](data/ixs/paper_fig04.png)

-Uncertainty quantification of radius predictions for a cylinder sample.
-  : The uncertainty of the model is estimated by repeatedly computing radius predictions for a fixed cylinder scattering curve.
+**Figure 4**: Uncertainty quantification of radius predictions for a cylinder sample.
+The uncertainty of the model is estimated by repeatedly computing radius predictions for a fixed cylinder scattering curve.

 Methods {#sec:methods}
 =======